 Orio to ZumaiaSleep: Getaria (B, L, D) / Walk: 16 KMs or 10 miles

-Returning to Orio, we pass through Zarautz and continue along the walkway that borders the sea and enter Getaria, whose famous sailing son, Juan Sebastián Elcano, was the first to sail around the world.
+Returning to Orio, we pass through Zarautz and continue along the seaside walkway to Getaria, whose famous sailing son, Juan Sebastián Elcano, was the first to sail around the world.
 We follow the Northern Camino de Santiago passing the local vineyards of txakoli, the local white wine, until we reach the village of Zumaia, a Basque port famous for its whaling and now its shipbuilding.

 Zumaia to DebaSleep: Getaria (B, D) / Walk: 12 KMs or 7 miles

 Our walk quickly takes us to the coast where we alternate between cliffside paths, rolling green farmland, and views of the blue sea.
 Greet a local with Kaixo - Basque for hello - and watch them warm right up!
-Our day on the trail ends in Deba, where after a dip in the Cantabrian Sea, we get our appetites ready for a visit to a popular Basque cider house, a meal you won't forget!
+Our day on the trail ends in Deba, where after a dip in the Cantabrian Sea, we get our appetites ready for a visit to a typical Basque meal that you won't forget!

 BilbaoThe End (B)

 After our delicious breakfast, our local art historian takes us on a guided visit of the internationally acclaimed Guggenheim Museum.
 Frank Gehry's titanium masterpiece evokes images of a flower and a ship - you decide what comes to mind!
-After the tour, we say Agur - goodbye in Basque.
+After the tour, we say Agur, goodbye in Basque.
 We hope you have enjoyed your visit of our backyard!
+(B)

 Our greatest resource!
 We know Spain, because it is our home.
-All our guides are either Spanish or live in Spain year round - no hired-out college grads!
-When specified, local art historians will join us to provide further insights of the specific monument / museum that we visit.
+All of our guides are experienced professionals that are either Spanish or live in Spain year round – no hired out summer help!
+When specified, we will be joined by local art historians, who will bring the monuments and cities to life!

 Limited Group Sizes

 Fresco Tours are in small groups to ensure that you receive the individual attention that you deserve.
-In order to treat each of our clients with a personal touch, we limit our group size to a maximum of 15 participants.
+We want to be able to treat each of our clients with a personal touch and we limit the groups to a maximum of 15 participants.